 This course begins with the "Reconstruction" period and examines the problems of reunifying America.
 The nation's industrial period gets close attention, as does the rise of American cities and their accompanying social and political problems.
-U.S. Imperialism and the Spanish-American War are examined.
-The "Progressive" period, which includes emphasis on the American Labor Movement and the demand for women's rights are included.
-World War I and its aftermath in the "Roaring Twenties" are analyzed.
+The Spanish-American War, World War I, and its aftermath in the "Roaring Twenties" are analyzed.
 The Great Depression and World War II are detailed.
-The conflicts of the late twentieth century, including the Cold War, Korea, Vietnam and the American Civil Rights movement are examined.
-Honors level content.
-Permission required from Honors director.
+The conflicts of the late twentieth century are examined as well.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.
 This course satisfies the General Education State Core Social Science/History requirement for degree seeking students and satisfies the Florida State Civic Literacy requirement per Florida Statutes.

 Terms Typically Offered:Fall, Spring, Summer